hzeng10/k8s/README.md

 # k8s
-Some notes of learning k8s &amp; Istio
+Some notes of using k8s &amp; Istio